watson-developer-cloud/arduino-personality-insights-badge-demo/README.md

 Set Up
 ------

-Accounts:
+### Credentials:

 Create a Personality Insights service instance at http://bluemix.net/ and bind it to a server instance.
 Then view the server's dashboard and click View Credentials on the service.
 Copy the credentials to `linux/twitter-personality-insights/credentials.json`.

-Create a twitter app and also copy it's credentials to `credentials.json`.
+Create a twitter app at https://apps.twitter.com/ and also copy it's credentials to `credentials.json`.

-Linux Setup:
+### Linux Setup:

 Copy the `arduino/pibadge/` folder into your Arduino Projects folder.